 Crafted specifically as a showpiece for the 2025 NAMM show, this exceptional Bourgeois LDBO-12 immediately captivated John upon sight.
 As expected from a builder of Bourgeois's calibre, a showcase guitar like this is absolutely stunning, with remarkably scarce figured Koa wood on its top and back, a beauty truly surpassing most of the competition out there by a mile.

-Despite its smaller body size, this LDBO-12 possesses an astonishingly powerful and punchy sound.
 The bass register is surprisingly robust and well-defined, avoiding any sense of being weak or lacking.
 The guitar's overall volume output is also remarkable; it responds effortlessly to even a light fingerstyle touch, producing notes that bloom with clarity and distinct character.
 The instrument exhibits a vibrant quality, rich with overtones and sympathetic resonance.
 When a note is played and then muted, the remaining strings continue to vibrate with related harmonics, creating a natural reverb-like effect that is particularly suited to sustained notes.

 This gorgeous LDBO-12 demonstrates impressive versatility across playing styles.
 It excels in solo bluegrass flatpicking with a clear and articulate voice and is equally adept at classical fingerstyle, producing a beautifully nuanced tone.
 Even for jazz, played closer to the neck, it yields a warm and mellow sound.
 The tonal characteristics shift dramatically with picking position.
 Near the bridge (ponticello), the sound is powerful with clarity and a pronounced attack, almost reminiscent of an electric guitar with a compression pedal.
 Conversely, playing closer to the neck (tasto) results in a gorgeously mellow and rounded tone with a scooped midrange.